-The field service management (FSM) industry revolves around incidents that are handled for end employees.
+The field service management (FSM) industry revolves around incidents that are handled by end employees.
 The incident life cycle begins with the initial submission and ends with a resolution to the problem.
 Incident tracking or ticketing systems have been around for years.
 Moving these systems to the cloud has been the biggest tech-based evolution in the industry so far.

 The Current State Of Service And Why It Needs To Change

-Today, the Customer service industry is complex.
+Today, the customer service industry is complex.
 Support technicians need lots of time to resolve issues, use more parts than they need, and are bombarded with having to support multiple products and versions.
 At the same time, hardware and software product companies are shifting toward service-driven revenue growth.
 Unfortunately, all aspects of service and FSM / ITSM systems are workflow-driven, time-based or monitoring-based and reactive.
 Automation of these systems alone will not fulfill the needs of the enterprise.
-It requires a new class of solutions that taps into the systems of record to create a system of intelligence through which the decisions can be made.
+It requires a new class of solutions that taps into the systems of record to create a system of intelligence through which decisions can be made.

 There are four primary reasons why faster resolution of service incidents should be made more effective:

 1. The scaling issue: Incident tickets do not come from humans alone; there are also product-generated alerts.
 The assignment of a remote service agent can take a while.
 Agents need to be quick in diagnosing the problem as well as the resolution to the problem.
 Even with human-generated tickets, products getting so complex, with shorter product life cycles, that remote staff members need help in diagnosing problems and providing quick resolutions.
 It costs an average of $250-$1,000 per ticket.
 For hardware companies, costs go further up when having to send a technician for repeat fixes.
-For SaaS companies resolving.
-86% of customers say they will pay more for better service.
-By 2020, Customer Service will drive sales more than product or price.
+SaaS companies resolving 86% of customers say they will pay more for better service.
+By 2020, customer service will drive sales more than product or price.

 2. Complexity: According to Field Service’s Future Trends report, 81% of companies believe smart connected products will be implemented in the next five to 10 years.
 With the advent of robotics and innovations in manufacturing and materials, digital equipment out in the field is complex.
 Problems are diagnosed remotely.
-When an issue can’t be diagnosed, a dispatch technician goes in to diagnose the problem and then makes multiple visits to install the part in place.
+When an issue can’t be diagnosed, a dispatched technician goes in to diagnose the problem and then makes multiple visits to install the part in place.
 Instead of worrying if a technician has expert knowledge in regard to a particular problem, automation can help identify a problem, make sure the parts are in place and provide detailed instructions for fixing the issue so a field technician can focus on the customer relationship and procuring new opportunities instead of the diagnosis.
-63% of agents are solving difficult problems in high performing organizations versus 43% at under-performing companies
+63% of agents are solving difficult problems in high-performing organizations versus 43% at under-performing companies.

 3. Staff skills are changing: Service staff that supports legacy systems also need to be trained to support new systems.
 Baby boomers are retiring at a rapid rate, and as they ride off into retirement, companies are losing tribal knowledge.
 Sixty-five percent of service training is outdated.
 I’ve seen firsthand how millennial recruits no longer have the touch-and-feel experience or understanding of the equipment, and they don’t consider field service as a long-term career.